CephalofairGames/merc-packs-faq/index.md

 ##  <a name="page_01" class="page-number">1.0</a> Errata

 **Note - Room Tiles 8 and 14 are intentionally missing.
-This is not a production error, and you are not missing any sheets.** See <a href="#page_2">Component and Setup Questions</a> for more details.
+This is not a production error, and this is not an indication that you are missing any punchboards.** See <a href="#page_2">Component and Setup Questions</a> for more details.

+**Personal Quest 12** - The scenario number should be 65, not 67.
+The scenario name is correct.

 **Scenario 8** Scenario Goals should read, <span class="hidden">"The scenario is complete when the Bandit Commander and all revealed enemies are dead"</span>

+**Scenario 26** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

 **Section 67.3 (Personal Quest 19)** The conclusion section should tell you to open the Angry Face class envelope (to match the Personal Quest card), not the Bolt class envelope.